 - The cost of the card.
 The card's annual fee and interest rate for purchases are key costs to weigh against the value of rewards and other perks.

 - How much you'll use the card.
 The main way you earn Suncorp Rewards points is by using your credit card for eligible spending.
 Think about how much you'll spend with the card each month or year, and how many points per $1 that will get you, to see how much value you can expect to get from rewards.

 - If there are rewards you actually want.
 There is a good mix of ways to redeem your Suncorp Rewards points, including frequent flyer point transfers, gift cards, cashback and charity donations.
 But the value of any reward ultimately comes down to how much you want or need it – so take a look at exactly what's on offer to help you decide if this rewards program is a good fit for you.

 Frequently asked questions

-Can I transfer my Suncorp reward points to Qantas frequent flyer points?
+If I transfer my Suncorp Rewards points to a frequent flyer program, will they expire?